nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

     Add result - 4
     Add result - 6

 And it would compile and work perfectly fine.
-But now we have a problem of getting type of the expression itself - everything is fine as long as you only use `map` - after all `block:` is an expression, and we can have something like
+But now we have a problem of getting type of the expression itself - everything is fine as long as you only use `map` - after all `block:` is an expression, and we can have something like this:

 ```nim
 echo typeof((block: